Anzac Avenue Memorial Trees: History

 Work began immediately on analysis and surveying of the land.
 Beerburrum was chosen as the centre of the soldier settlement because of satisfactory soil tests, water availability and the existing railway siding.
 Surveyor Muntz was given the task of dividing this large area into portions of suitable land varying in size from approximately 20 to 40 acre.
 To ensure that each settler received a fertile selection, the surveyor was to mark his boundaries so that each portion would be equally productive.
 By November 1916, 11,600 acre had been surveyed into 310 portions.
 Joseph Rose, an experienced pineapple farmer, was placed in charge of the settlement.
 An experimental State training farm (portions 859, 860, 861, 862) was cleared and planted with pineapples for training returned soldiers in the growing of tropical crops.

 Under the provisions of Queensland's 1917 Discharged Soldiers' Settlement Act after having received a qualification certificate from the Land Settlement Committee of the War Council, or from a Land Commissioner, applicants balloted for available selections and, if successful, were expected to pay 1 year's rent.
 This could either be paid in full at the time of occupation, or by ten equal instalments after taking up residence, in which case interest was added at the rate of 4% per annum.
 They were also expected to remain on the selection for a minimum period of 5 years, exceptions only being made in extreme cases of "illness, accident, or misfortune".
 From 5 to 10 years the lease could only be transferred to another returned serviceman.
 After ten years the soldier settler was finally free to transfer the lease to any other applicant.
 The Queensland legislation was extended so that all honourably discharged Australian, British, Dominion and Allied ex-servicemen could apply for land.

-The first land ballots were drawn on 6 November 1916 by the Queensland Governor's wife, Lady Goold-Adams.
+The first land ballots were drawn on 6 November 1916 by the Queensland Governor's wife, Lady Elsie Goold-Adams.
 At this time the experimental farm had been in operation for six weeks training nine invalid soldiers.
 By July 1917, 28 returned soldiers had been allotted an area of 760 acre and 54 acre had been cleared, ploughed and planted with pineapples.
 One acre was similarly planted with oranges.
 Altogether 145 acre had been cleared, 11 houses had been erected and 17 farms had been fenced.
 Ringbarking had been completed on a further 100 acre.
 Two huts and eating facilities for 24 men had been erected, as well as a storeroom and quarters for the supervisor at the State Farm.
 In addition, several wells had been sunk, yielding good water.
 The area for township purposes had been reserved and a general store erected.